agno-agi/ai-eng-os/README.md

 To connect the AgnoUI to the AgentOS server running on Railway:

 - Open the [Agno UI](https://os.agno.com)
-- Create a new AgentOS by clicking on the `+` button in the top right corner.
+- Create a new AgentOS by clicking on the `+` button in the top left corner.
 - Enter the Railway AgentOS URL and click on the `Connect` button.
 - You can also add a local endpoint from your dev setup.
-To add the Railway endpoint, you may be provided with a coupon code during the workshop.
+To add the Railway endpoint, you may be provided with a `coupon code` during the workshop.

 ---

-## 6. Prebuilt Agents, Teams and Workflows

-This repo includes several ready-to-use building blocks so you can try things quickly.

-### Agents (`/agents`)

-- **Web Search Agent**: A simple agent that can search the web.
-- **Agno Assist**: An agent that can help answer questions about Agno.
-  - **Important:** Load the `agno_assist` knowledge base before using this agent by running:

-    ```sh
-    docker exec -it ai-eng-os-agent-os-1 python -m agents.agno_knowledge_agent
-    ```

-    This script adds the Agno documentation to the knowledge base.

-- **Finance Agent**: Uses the YFinance API to get stock prices and financial data.
-- **Research Agent**: Searches the web for information.
-- **Memory Manager**: Manages the memory of the agents.
-- **YouTube Agent**: Searches YouTube for videos and answers questions about them.

-### Teams (`/teams`)

-- **Finance Team**: A team of agents that work together to analyze financial data.

-### Workflows (`/workflows`)

-- **Research Workflow**: Researches information from multiple sources simultaneously.

 ---

-## 7. Development Setup (for contributors)
+## 6. Development Setup (for contributors)

 If you want to work on the codebase locally (beyond just running with Docker), set up a virtual environment.